JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 The format is
 ObjectProfile_fg_# = ProfileName
 Replace # with the flightgroup index.
-The default ProfileName is "Full".
+The default ProfileName is "Default".
 See "Objects.txt"